askarby/blog/blog/2013/2013-2-3-automating-things.md

 ---
-layout: post
 title: "Automating things"
 description: On automating things.
-image: '/assets/img/2013/robot.jpg'
+image: "/assets/2013/robot.jpg"
-category: 'java'
+category: "java"
-test: 'scripting'
+tags: "scripting"
 twitter_text: skarby.info blog post on automating things.
 introduction: Lately, I’d been given a task of upgrading the Apache ServiceMix installation at work, and I must admit that the somewhat easy task of grabbing a binary, had been replaced with a “waiting game”.
 published: true
 published_date: 2013-02-03
+legacy_url: automating-things
 ---

 Lately, I’d been given a task of upgrading the Apache ServiceMix installation at work, and I must admit that the somewhat easy task of grabbing a binary, had been replaced with a “waiting game”.